sigsum/sigsum/policy-maintenance.md

 For each witness and each log, carefully ensure that the correct public key is used.

-Add a comment line above each witness and each log with a link to the corresponding about page.
+Add a comment line above each witness and each log with a URL to the corresponding about page, with an access date in parentheses.

 Also add one or more comment lines above each witness group, briefly explaining why those witnesses are grouped together.